iodeal/go-sql-bigquery/README.md

 This project is meant to be a basic database/sql driver implementation for Golang so that developers can easily use tools like Gorm, and *sql.DB functions, with Google's BigQuery database.

-# Usage

-Check out the example application in the `examples` directory, for a few examples.

 # Authentication

 As this is using the Google Cloud Go SDK, you will need to have your credentials available